-The distribution of embOS for SH2A and HEW compiler contains a start project for an SH7203 CPU.
+The distribution of embOS for SH2A and HEW compiler contains several start projects for various SH2A CPUs.

-The start project contains an embOS debug and profiling library which should be used during program development.
+The start projects contain an embOS debug and profiling library which should be used during program development.

 6. SH2A CPU specifics

 All hardware specific functions required for embOS are located in the CPU specific RTOSInit.c files.